 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D4 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D4 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Do I need to purchase an external camera trigger to shoot time-lapse sequences?